Experience Replay Using Transition Sequences: Methodology

 The idea of selecting appropriate transition sequences for replay is relatively straightforward.
-In order to improve the agent's learning, first, we simply keep track of the state, actions, rewards and TD errors associated with each transition.
-Generally, high rewards occur rarely, so when such an event is observed, we consider storing the corresponding sequence of transitions into a replay library $L$.
+In order to improve the agent's learning, first, we simply keep track of the state, actions, rewards and absolute values of the TD errors associated with each transition.
+Generally, in difficult learning environments, high rewards occur rarely.
+So, when such an event is observed, we consider storing the corresponding sequence of transitions into a replay library $L$.
 In this manner, we use the reward information as a means to filter transition sequences.
-The approach is similar to that used by Narasimhan \textit{et al.}~\cite{NarasimhanKB15}, where transitions associated with positive rewards are prioritized for replay.
+The approach is similar to that used by Narasimhan \textit{et al.}~\citep{NarasimhanKB15}, where transitions associated with positive rewards are prioritized for replay.

 Among the transition sequences considered for inclusion in the library $L$, those containing transitions with high absolute TD error values are considered to be the ones with high potential for learning progress.
 Hence, they are accordingly prioritized for replay.
 The key idea is that when the TD error associated with a particular transition is large in magnitude, it generally implies a proportionately greater change in the value of the corresponding state/state-action pair.
 Such large changes have the potential to influence the values of the states/state-action pairs leading to it, which implies a high potential for learning.
 Hence, prioritizing such sequences of transitions for replay is likely to bring about greater learning progress.
-Transition sequences associated with large magnitudes of TD error are retained in the library, while those with lower magnitudes are removed and replaced with better alternatives.
+Transition sequences associated with large magnitudes of TD error are retained in the library, while those with lower magnitudes are removed and replaced with superior alternatives.
 In reality, such transition sequences may be very long and hence, impractical to store.
 Due to such practical considerations, we store only a portion of the sequence, based on a predetermined memory parameter.
 The library is continuously updated as and when the agent-environment interaction takes place, such that it will eventually contain sequences associated with the highest absolute TD errors.

 As described earlier, replaying suitable sequences allows the effects of large changes in value functions to be propagated throughout the sequence.
 In order to propagate this information even further to other regions of the state/state-action space, we use the sequences in $L$ to construct additional transition sequences which could have possibly occurred.
 These virtual sequences are stored in another library $L_{v}$, and later used for experience replay.